Camshaft Sprocket

 2. Remove the cylinder head cover.

-4. If equipped, remove the self-levelling rear suspension pump from the cylinder head.
-Remove the sealing ring, gasket plate, unscrew the bolt and remove the pump drive bushing from the camshaft.
+4. If present, remove the rear self-leveling suspension pump from the cylinder head.
+Remove the sealing ring, spacer plate, unscrew the bolt and remove the pump drive bushing from the camshaft.

-5. Set the piston of the first cylinder to top dead center and check that the alignment marks of the crankshaft and camshaft are aligned with the pointers.
-Using paint, apply alignment marks to the camshaft sprocket and drive chain link.
+5. Set the piston of the first cylinder to the top dead center and check that the timing marks of the crankshaft and camshaft are aligned with the pointers.
+Using paint, apply alignment marks to the camshaft sprocket and timing chain link.

 6. Unscrew the bolt and remove the sprocket from the camshaft.